 (2) Any costs payable by the applicant under subregulation (1) are recoverable by the Director in a court of competent jurisdiction as a debt due to the State.

-Part 7 — Repeal

-71. Repeal

-The Gas Standards (Natural Gas) Regulations 1999 are repealed.
+[Part 7 (r.
+71) omitted under the Reprints Act 1984 s.
+7(4)(f).]

 Schedule 1 — Standards and codes containing provisions compliance with which may be evidence